 And racism, directly or indirectly, is responsible for all of these conditions.

-We must pay attention to what is before our eyes and resolve to take every step necessary to reduce economic and racial inequality in our lives.
+We must pay attention to what’s in front of our eyes and resolve to take every step necessary to reduce economic and racial inequality in our lives.